alyannaabalos/STADVDB-MCO2/README.md

 # STADVDB-MCO2

-If index.html is provided, Run https://alyannaabalos.github.io/STADVDB-MCO2/ on your web browser.
+If index.html is provided, open https://alyannaabalos.github.io/STADVDB-MCO2/ on your web browser.

 If not,